 (Note: Public land surveys made prior to 1912, are marked by stone corners.
-These are firmly set stones and, for section corners, will be notched on the south and on the east side as many miles as the corner is from the south and the east boundary of the township.
+These are firmly set stones and, for section corners, will be notched on the south and the east side as many miles as the corner is from the south and the east boundary of the township.
 Thus, a corner common to sections 15, 16, 21, 22, for example, will have 3 notches on its south side, or edge, and 3 notches on its east side or edge.
-The quarter-section corners will have "1⁄4" chiseled on the stone.)
-Tuba City Subagency, Tuba City, Arizona Pima Indian Agency, Sacaton, Arizona San Carlos Indian Agency, San Carlos, Arizona Papago Indian Agency, Sells, Arizona
+The quarter-section corners will have "1/4" chiseled on the stone.)

+San Carlos Indian Agency, San Carlos, Arizona 85550 Papago Indian Agency (Papago and San Xavier), Sells, Arizona 85634